 Notification and Information System (GNIS) and has been the key driver behind the development of the Group's technology platform.
 Kerry is responsible for leading the Aeeris team in both and Director of Earthtrust South Pacific, he has a depth of experience in establishing and growing successful businesses.
 In 1995 he launched a digital publishing and software business called Ezimerchant, which created one of the world's first out-of-the-box e-commerce and DIY product and payments platforms.

-Previously an Army Officer, Founder-Editor of NZ Green Magazine entities during the three years prior to the current year
+Previously an Army Officer, Founder-Editor of NZ Green Magazine

 Interest in Shares and Options 23,407,803 Shares